Netcat: Ports and reimplementations

 Mac OS X comes with netcat installed as of OSX 10.13 or users can use MacPorts to install a variant.

 A DOS version of netcat called NTOOL is included in the FreeDOS Package group Networking.
 It is based on the WatTCP stack and licensed under the European Union Public Licence Version 1.1.

 Known ports for embedded systems includes versions for Windows CE (named "Netcat 4 wince") or for the iPhone.

-BusyBox includes by default a lightweight version of netcat.
+BusyBox includes by default a lightweight version of netcat named mini-netcat.
+Another version with more features, named bloaty nc, is also available.

 Solaris 11 includes netcat implementation based on OpenBSD netcat.

 Socat is a more complex variant of netcat.
 It is larger and more flexible and has more options that must be configured for a given task.
 On February 1, 2016, Santiago Zanella-Beguelin and Microsoft Vulnerability Research issued a security advisory regarding a composite Diffie-Hellman parameter which had been hard-coded into the OpenSSL implementation of socat.
 The implausibility that a composite might have been unintentionally introduced where a prime number is required has led to the suspicion of sabotage to introduce a backdoor software vulnerability.
 This socat bug affected version 1.7.3.0 and 2.0.0-b8 it was corrected in following releases from 1.7.3.1 and 2.0.0-b9.

 Cryptcat is a version of netcat with integrated transport encryption capabilities.

 In the middle of 2005, Nmap announced another netcat incarnation called Ncat.
 It features new possibilities such as "Connection Brokering", TCP/UDP Redirection, SOCKS4 client and server support, ability to "Chain" Ncat processes, HTTP CONNECT proxying (and proxy chaining), SSL connect/listen support and IP address/connection filtering.
 Like Nmap, Ncat is cross-platform.

 On some systems, modified versions or similar netcat utilities go by the command name(s) nc, ncat, pnetcat, socat, sock, socket, sbd.